On the topology of random complexes built over stationary point processes: Introduction

-Heuristics and simulations (see Figures \ref{fig:B1},\ref{fig:B2},\ref{fig:B3}) indicate that as the points are more regularly distributed in a point process, the bars start later and vanish earlier than those for Poisson point process.
-In the three figures, all point processes are of unit intensity and we observe that the hypergeometric perturbed lattice has more regularly distributed points than the Poisson point process which in turn has more regularly distributed points than the negative binomial perturbed lattice.
-We can see that the corresponding the bars start earlier and end later as we go from hypergeometric perturbed lattice to the Poisson point process to the negative binomial perturbed lattice.
+Heuristics and simulations\footnote{These barcodes were simulated using the easy-to-use and open access package javaPlex \cite {Javaplex11}.} (see Figures~\ref{figB1},~\ref{figB2},~\ref{figB3}) indicate that as the points are more regularly distributed in a point process, the bars start later and vanish earlier than those for Poisson point process.
+In the three figures, all point processes are of unit intensity, and we observe that the hypergeometric perturbed lattice has more regularly distributed points than the Poisson point process, which in turn has more regularly distributed points than the negative binomial perturbed lattice.
+We can see that the corresponding bars start earlier and end later as we go from hypergeometric perturbed lattice to the Poisson point process to the negative binomial perturbed lattice.
 Some of our results confirm this heuristic.
-For example, using the results above it is easy to see that non-trivial homology groups of \v{C}ech and Vietoris--Rips complexes start to appear once $r_n$ satisfies $r_n^{d(k+1)}f^{k+2}(r_n) = \omega(n^{-1})$.
+For example, using the results above it is easy to see that nontrivial homology groups of \v{C}ech and Vietoris--Rips complexes start to appear once $r_n$ satisfies $r_n^{d(k+1)}f^{k+2}(r_n) = \omega(n^{-1})$.
 For the Poisson case this requires only $r_n=\omega(n^{-1/d(k+1)})$.
-Since, typically, $f(r)\to 0$ as $r\to 0$, we therefore generally need larger radii for non-trivial homology (and hence for bars) to appear.
-The disappearance of homology is harder, however, and in general our results on connectivity cannot confirm the heuristic.
-However, for the Ginibre point process and zeroes of GEF in $\mR^2$, they do show that non-trivial topology vanishes at $r_n = \omega ((\log n)^{1/4})$ as opposed to $\omega((\log n)^{1/2})$ for a two dimensional Poisson point process of constant intensity.
+Since, typically, $f(r)\to0$ as $r\to 0$, we therefore generally need larger radii for nontrivial homology (and hence for bars) to appear.
+The disappearance of homology is harder, however, and in general, our results on connectivity cannot confirm the heuristic.
+However, for the Ginibre point process and zeroes of GEF in $\mR^2$, they do show that nontrivial topology vanishes at $r_n = \omega((\log n)^{1/4})$ as opposed to $\omega ((\log n)^{1/2})$ for a two-dimensional Poisson point process of constant intensity.

-As for implications to TDA, applied topologists are beginning to appreciate the fact that stochasticity underlies their data as a consequence of sampling, and are beginning to build statistical models to allow parameter estimation and inference (e.g.\ \cite{Bubenik2010,Chazal2011,Mileyko2011,Turner,Bobrowski14}).
-The results of this paper show that small changes in model structure (such as the introduction of attraction and repulsion between points in a data cloud) can have measurable effects on topological behaviour.
+As for implications to TDA, applied topologists are beginning to appreciate the fact that stochasticity underlies their data as a consequence of sampling, and are beginning to build statistical models to allow parameter estimation and inference (e.g., \cite{Bubenik2010,Chazal2011,Turner,Mileyko2011,Bobrowski14}).
+The results of this paper show that small changes in model structure (such as the introduction of attraction and repulsion between points in a data cloud) can have measurable effects on topological behavior.